Our Favourite 31 Croatian Souvenirs: What To Buy In Croatia

 What makes Paški Sir so good, I hear you ask?
 It’s a few things.
 One of them is the Bura, a strong northerly wind that has been battering the Island of Pag since the beginning of time.

-There is very little vegetation on the island due to the high winds and the salt that is sprayed all over the island by the Bura.
+There is very little vegetation on the island due to the high winds and the salt spray from the Bura.

 This means that only limited vegetation survives: wild aromatic herbs, shrubs, and grasses.
 All of which are salted naturally by the Bura wind.
-The 35,000 sheep on Pag Island graze on said herbs (like sage), which produce unique tasting milk.
+The tens of thousands of sheep on Pag Island graze on said herbs (like sage), which produce unique-tasting milk.

-Every 7-10 days, the sheep are rotated into a new pasture.
+Sheep are traditionally moved between grazing areas depending on season and conditions.
 It’s the unique milk that goes into the magnificent tangy Paški Sir.
 The sheep are outside, left in their natural surroundings, and they are not stuck in small cages, barns, or otherwise.
-Each sheep is hand milked and is treated with love.
+Each sheep is hand-milked and treated with love.

-You can get other yummy cheeses from Pag if you head to the Gliglora cheese tasting room (you can even tour the factory on some days).
+You can get other yummy cheeses from Pag at the Gliglora cheese tasting room (you can even tour the factory on some days).

 But which Croatian cheeses should you buy?